-General Antoine-Guillaume Maurailhac Delmas de La CosteInsubordinate general who was exiled from Paris for years and mortally wounded at Leipzig
+General Antoine Guillaume Maurailhac Delmas de La CosteInsubordinate general of the French Revolution who was exiled from Paris for years and was mortally wounded at the Battle of Leipzig

 Born: January 3, 1766

 Died: October 30, 1813

 Arc de Triomphe: DELMAS on the east pillar

 The son of an infantry captain, Antoine Guillaume Delmas' life with the military began when he became a gentleman cadet with his father's regiment, the Touraine infantry regiment, in 1781.
 Three years later he was commissioned as a sous-lieutenant and three years after that he was promoted to lieutenant.
 However, in 1788 Delmas was dismissed for insubordination, perhaps foreshadowing the troubles his career would experience thanks to his attitude.
 In June of 1791 Delmas was a lieutenant in the gendarmerie of the département of Corrèze, but before long he volunteered for the army where thanks to his military experience he was appointed a lieutenant colonel of the 1st Battalion of Volunteers of Corrèze in September.
 In 1793 he helped to defend Bingen until forced to evacuate and he served at the combat of Herxheim.
 That June Delmas was promoted to général de brigade and he was employed in the Army of the Rhine.
 After taking part in the defense of Landau, he was suspended and arrested by a representative of the people.
 While under arrest, orders arrived promoting Delmas to général de division and appointing him in command of the Army of the Rhine, but obviously he could not fulfill these duties.
 Fortunately for him, he was released a short time later.